 For most organizations, full-time employees bring the greatest value.
 In this case, it makes sense to offer your full-time employees larger allowance amounts ($500 a month, for example) than your part-time employees ($300 a month, for example).

-This article was originally published on March 5, 2019.
-It was last updated September 3, 2021.
+This article was originally published on October 21, 2021.
+It was last updated on November 11, 2022.